soundshed/soundshed-app/docs/spark-amp-protocol.md

 - Sending to amp: **~173 bytes** (`0xad`)
 - Receiving from amp: **~106 bytes** (`0x6a`)
 - Maximum chunk payload (before encoding): **128 bytes** (`0x80`)

+**ATT write length by model:**
+- Spark 40 / Spark GO: use the peripheral's reported MTU
+- Spark 2: cap each ATT write at **100 bytes** regardless of MTU — fragment larger blocks into consecutive writes before proceeding

 > **Note:** When receiving from the amp, chunks can span across block boundaries — a chunk might start in one block and end in the next.
 When sending to the amp, each block contains exactly one chunk.